Backpacking Europe and looking for useful tips? This article is all you need!

-Backpacking Europe is still one of my favorite things to do as a traveler.
-Though it’s true that I haven’t had the kind of adventure I had back in 2017 – where I crisscrossed the continent for 58 consecutive days – I keep visiting Europe whenever I get a chance, and thus, revive old memories.
+Backpacking Europe is one of my favorite things to do as a traveller.
+Though it’s true that I haven’t had the kind of adventure I did in 2017 – where I crisscrossed the continent for 58 consecutive days – I keep visiting Europe whenever I get a chance, and thus, revive old memories.

 Here’s a quick video of my 2-month backpacking adventure in 2017:

-The best thing I love about backpacking in Europe is the ease of travel.
-From trains to tours to flights, in Europe, everything can be booked online.
-People are kind and helpful.
+In Europe, everything is easily accessible.
+People there are kind and helpful.
 The weather is perfect.
 Distances are short.
 And personal safety is never a question.
 In short, Europe is perfect for backpacking.

-There is history, art, culture, food, adventure, romance… if the world has it, Europe will have it!
+There is history, art, culture, food, adventure, romance… you name it (check these Europe photos and pictures).

 So, if I were to suggest a place for an epic backpacking adventure of your life, it will be Europe.